 SAR Consultancy: Procurement, Tenders, Contacts and In-Service Assurance and Aviation Advice

-In September 2017 one European Coast Guard selected Aerossurance to be their new aviation consultants after a competitive tender with 7 bidders.
+In September 2017 the Irish Coast Guard selected Aerossurance to be their new aviation consultants after a competitive tender with 7 bidders.
 In July 2018 Aerossurance started work supporting a second European Coast Guard with a procurement project.
 The Aerossurance team is and has supported humanitarian aid agencies, air ambulance charities, military air arms, environmental agencies and blue chip energy companies on other emergency service and special mission aviation projects around the world.
 Covid-19 compatible PPE equipment and procedures has been a recent topical issue.

 Aerossurance‘s Andy Evans has volunteered to deliver two training sessions at European Rotors on 17 November 2021.
 Places are still available to book but likely to be unavailable by mid-October so don’t hesitate!